 A lightweight car battery isn’t necessarily a common purchase for most drivers.
 While overall vehicle weight affects fuel economy, performance and handling, your car battery is nowhere near heavy enough to make a significant difference in this regard.
 However, when used together with other measures for making a vehicle lighter, a lightweight battery can actually carry a lot of “weight” when it comes to increasing the car’s performance and even turning it into a worthy racing vehicle.
-Which battery is right for your vehcile.
+Learn which battery is right for your vehicle.

 Why Would You Consider a Lightweight Battery?

 The benefits of a lightweight car battery for racing and other unconventional purposes are often clear.
 But what does the average car owner have to gain by investing in a potentially expensive battery just to reduce weight?
 The long term benefits can be substantial.
 A lightweight battery is much smaller and more portable, it can be protected more easily from unfavorable conditions such as low temperatures, and it can even be transferred to the trunk for more convenient storage.

 Advance Auto Parts stores offer free battery testing and installation*.